AFIT-R/afit-r.github.io/forecasting_class/LOGM630.md

 This is an applied course and you will be using software during class time.
 Therefore, plan on bringing a computer to each class meeting.
 Furthermore, you will need some software to perform the forecasting procedures.

 * [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/):  Students familiar with the R programming language can leverage this software.
 You can find details on how to download these [here](basics#installation).
 This is the software the instructor uses and is familiar with.
 * [XLMiner](https://www.solver.com/xlminer-platform): Students that are not comfortable with R programming can use the free student version of XLMiner.
 Note that the instructor is not familiar with this software so you will be on your own for troubleshooting.
+You can find details on how to download this sofware [here](xlminer_install).
 * [Slack](https://slack.com/) will replace e-mail and Blackboard for our course.
 You will receive an invitation to the [AFIT Forecasting slack team](https://afit-forecasting.slack.com).
 You may wish to install one of the [apps](https://slack.com/downloads/osx).